Robert K. Corbin

-Robert K. Corbin (born November 17, 1928) is an American lawyer and politician from the state of Arizona who formerly served as Attorney General of Arizona.

-He later served as president of the National Rifle Association from 1992 until 1993.
+Robert Keith Corbin (November 17, 1928 – September 9, 2025) was an American lawyer and politician from the state of Arizona who served as Attorney General of Arizona.
+He later served as president of the National Rifle Association of America from 1992 until 1993.

 Early life and education

-Corbin grew was born in Worthington, Indiana and is married to Republican National Committee woman Lori Klein Corbin.

-Robert Corbin previously married Helen Corbin in 1959.
-She died January 29, 2008.
-She was born January 29, 1931, in Pennsylvania.
-They had three daughters: Deborah, Lori and Kathy.

-After completing high school Bob joined the United States Navy in 1946.
+Corbin was born in Worthington, Indiana, on November 17, 1928.
+After completing high school he joined the United States Navy in 1946.
+He later attended Indiana University Bloomington.

 Career

 Corbin started working as a Maricopa Deputy County Attorney in 1958.
 He was elected Maricopa County Attorney in 1964 and served one term.
 He was elected to the Maricopa County Board of Supervisors in 1972, and Attorney General in November 1978 and served until his retirement in January 1991, holding that office longer than any other elected official.

-Attorney General
+Attorney general

 Corbin prosecuted Republican Governor Evan Mecham for misusing campaign contributions.
 Charges were dismissed after Mecham was impeached.

 In 1987, Corbin indicted former congressman Sam Steiger for extorting a member of the parole board.
 Steiger was convicted but it was overturned on appeal.